 Wassaw Island is a barrier island off the southeast coast of Georgia, in the USA.
 Any hurricanes about to make landfall on the mainland often hit such barrier islands first, substantially subduing the impending storm.
-Sea surge data is collected at Wassaw Island every hour; the data shown below are the extracted annual maxima for the years 1955-2004.
+Sea surge data is collected every hour; the data shown below are the extracted annual maxima for the years 1955-2004.